 Spell Efficiencies in Tree

-Ok ok this one doesn’t need a short and long version.
+Ok ok this one doesn’t need a short and long version but it’s very important.
 It’s quite common to cast Rejuv as your “nothing is happening but I feel like I should be doing something” button.
 Perhaps a quarter of the raid is at about 80% so you’ll slap a rejuv on them all while you wait for the next mechanic to hit.
-Two seconds later a monk hits them with a Vivify and your rejuv goes straight to overheal.
+Two seconds later a Holy Paladin hits them with a Holy Shock and your rejuv goes straight to overheal.
 It’s understandable to feel like you should be doing something with every second and you should – but it doesn’t have to be rejuv, or a healing spell at all.
 Start including Solar Wrath in your rotation during downtime.
 The damage is valuable, it’ll fill gaps in your rotation and it’s completely free.

 You aren’t throwing rejuvs out to spot heal the raid, you’re doing it because you know a big mechanic is coming up and you’re about to give them a giant green buffer.
 Every time you cast rejuv try and assign it to a specific mechanic in your head.
-“I’m casting this in preparation for the Blast Off in six seconds”.
+“I’m casting this in preparation for the Pillar Crash in six seconds”.